campusrover/FiducialPathFollowing/index.md

 # MazeSolver

 ## Description
-This ROS package utilizes Dijkstra's algorithm and fiducials to pilot a robot through a maze.
+This ROS package utilizes Dijkstra's algorithm and fiducials to pilot a robot through a maze

 ## Flow
 The project works like so: